The Cost of Information: The Case of Constant Marginal Costs: Proofs of the Results of Section

-Reasoning as in \cite[][Theorem 2.7.2]{cover2012elements} the Log-sum inequality implies that the function $\dkl$ is convex when its domain is extended from pairs of probability distrubutions to pairs of positive measures.
+Reasoning as in \citet[][Theorem 2.7.2]{cover2012elements} the Log-sum inequality implies that the function $\dkl$ is convex when its domain is extended from pairs of probability distributions to pairs of vectors in $\RR_+^{|A^\star|}$.
 Moreover, expected utility is linear in the choice probabilities.
 It then follows that the objective function in \eqref{eq:choice-probabilties-2} is concave over $\RR_+^{|\Theta| \times |A^\star|}$.

 As \eqref{eq:choice-probabilties-2} equals $-\infty$ whenever $\mu_i(a)=0$ for some $i$ and $\mu_j(a)>0$ for some $j\neq i$ we have that $\mu^\star_i(a)>0$ for all $i\in \Theta, a\in A^\star$.
 For every $\lambda \in \RR^{|\Theta|}$ we define the Lagrangian $L_\lambda(\mu)$ as